browserengineering/book/book/forms.md

 while inside a text entry, that submits the form that the text entry was in.
 Add this feature to your browser.

-*Check boxes*: Add checkboxes.
-In HTML, checkbox `<input>` elements with the `type` attribute set to `checkbox`.
-The checkbox is checked if it has the `checked` attribute set, and unchecked otherwise.
-Submitting checkboxes in a form is a little tricky, though.
-A checkbox named `foo` only appears in the form encoding if it is checked.
-Its key is its `name` and its value is the empty string.
+*Check boxes*: In HTML, `input` elements have a `type` attribute.
+When set to `checkbox`, the `input` element looks like a checkbox; it's checked if the `checked` attribute is set, and unchecked otherwise.
+Checkboxes are only included in the form submission when they're checked.

+*Tab*: In most browsers, the `<Tab>` key moves focus from one input field to the next.
+Implement this behavior in your browser.
+The "tab order" of input elements should be the same as the order of `<input>` elements on the page.

 *Blurring*: Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
 To fix